norsk-datateknikk/neoden4/README.md

 This effectively translates the 0,0 origin of eagle to a new origin that matches the origin of the PCB on the PNP, if your PCB starts at 0,0 in eagle then wherever the lower left corner of the PCB is in PNP XY phyiscal coordinates, this should be set as the offset XY.
 Remembering that if you are using the camera for visual inspection or fiducials both the nozzle and camera position need to be able to moved too physically by the PNP

-the PNP software won't work well with negative coordinates, so make sure your outputted CSV is all positive XY
+The PNP software won't work well with negative coordinates, so make sure your outputted CSV is all positive XY.

 ### On the machine
 - Import the generated csv to the machine.